• 1580 Creekside Dr. Suite 220 Folsom, CA 95630

 Cost-Benefit Analysis: Choosing the Right Screening Method

 When deciding on a colorectal cancer screening method, consider both cost and effectiveness.
 While methods like FOBT, FIT, and stool DNA tests are more affordable and convenient, they have limitations in terms of detection sensitivity and comprehensiveness.
-A colonoscopy, despite its higher cost, remains the most thorough and definitive method for detecting and removing polyps and preventing colorectal cancer.

 Patients should also consider their personal risk factors, such as age, family history, and overall health.
 For those at high risk, the benefits of a comprehensive screening with a colonoscopy may outweigh the costs.
 Conversely, for low-risk individuals, a less invasive test may be a cost-effective first step.